Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Other Forms of Aggression in Great Danes

-Great Danes can exhibit other forms of natural aggression that they may never outgrow, as a result of improper socialization.
-These types of aggression commonly observed are food aggression, fear aggression, and conflict aggression.
+Great Danes can exhibit other forms of natural aggression that they may never outgrow, typically as a result of improper socialization.
+The types commonly observed are as follows:

-• Fear Aggression, like food aggression, can come from puppyhood, when they are helpless and depend on their mothers or owners for protection.
+• Fear aggression, like food aggression, can come from puppyhood, when the dogs are helpless and depend on their mothers or owners for protection.
 This is manifested whenever they perceive something as a threat.
 Nervous and anxious Great Danes may be impulse biters, especially if other pets or people get too close.

 • Conflict aggression is a form of aggression rooted in dominance.
 Great Danes with conflict aggression will use their large stature and intimidating barks to assert dominance over people and other pets.